 Click the red Record button to Start Architect.

-The cookies screen allows the deletion of some or all of the cookies.
+The cookies screen will appear to allow the deletion of some or all of the cookies.
 For example, the user may want to remain logged in (keep the login cookies) but delete other cookies that will allow the correct experience to be delivered.
 Some sites use HTML5 storage and if needed, the HTML5 storage can be cleared here as well.

 If any cookies or storage are deleted, Architect will refresh the page.